gauss5930/KoRAE/README.md

 ### 3. Processing & Filtering

-We postprocessed rated dataset after the rating.
+We post-processed the rated dataset after the rating.
-The main postprocessing procedure are as follows:
+The main postprocessing procedure is as follows:

 - Wrong score extraction correction
 - Incorrect format dataset exclusion

-After the all postprocessing, we analysed the score distribution of rated dataset.
+After all postprocessing, we analyzed the score distribution of the rated dataset.
 As shown in the following figure, it was confirmed that 8-point data was the most.
-This confirms that KoRAE dataset consisted of high-quality data from the beginning.
+This confirms that the KoRAE dataset consisted of high-quality data from the beginning.

 <img src="/assets/rated_dataset_distribution.png">

 However, We filtered data only with a score of 8.5 or higher and used it to finetune KoRAE for better performance.
-As a result, we were able to filter the dataset 64k to 12k!
+As a result, we were able to filter the dataset from 64k to 12k!
 The following figure shows the shift of data distribution of KoRAE by filtering.

 <img src="/assets/KoRAE_Data_Distribution.png">